abhinavverma658/ResuMailer/README.md

 ---

-## 📬 Suggest Beta Release Date
+## 📬 Public Release

 The beta version is nearly ready!
-I'm collecting suggestions for a public release date — **drop your idea in the comments below** 👇
-Use hashtag **#CFBR** to help others discover ResuMail!

 ---